LassoSoft/LassoGuide/source/databases/odbc-data-sources.rst

    .. code-block:: sql

-      SELECT * FROM Contacts.People WHERE Company LIKE 'McDonald''s%';
+      SELECT * FROM Contacts.People WHERE Company LIKE "McDonald's%";

 -  Lasso Server uses connection pooling when connecting to data sources via ODBC, and the ODBC connections will remain open during the time that Lasso